 Created in collaboration with James Beard Award winner and celebrated Denver chef Jennifer Jasinski, The Ponti is an immersive dining environment with an expansive outdoor terrace and indoor public and private dining spaces.
 The locally sourced, seasonal menus offered align with the high standards of sourcing and sustainability for which Jasinski is known.

-The Ponti will be open to museum visitors and the public for lunch service seven days a week.
-For private dining and event booking inquiries, please contact firstname.lastname@example.org or call 720-913-0148.
+The Ponti is located on level 1 of the Sie Welcome Center.
+For private dining and event booking inquiries, please contact firstname.lastname@example.org or call 720-913-2761.

-In addition to The Ponti, the museum also will offer quick-service casual dining at Café Gio.
-The café will be located across the main hall from The Ponti on level one of the welcome center.
-Patrons of the café will be able to enjoy both indoor and outdoor seating, with a 1,273-square-foot interior, and a 1,088-square-foot terrace.
+In addition to The Ponti, the museum also offers quick-service casual dining at Café Gio.
+The café is located across the main hall from The Ponti on level one of the welcome center.
+Patrons of the café can enjoy both indoor and outdoor seating, with a 1,273-square-foot interior, and a 1,088-square-foot terrace.